 But honestly, this phenomena doesn’t likely happen in an aquarium with regular conditions.
 For these fish to mate and breed, you will need another aquarium that’s smaller in size.
-This aquarium should have water that has a temperature of exactly 75°F and a pH that ranges between 5 and 6.
+This aquarium’s water temperatue should be 75°F (24°C) and have a pH that ranges between 5 and 6.
 The water must be soft (smaller than 10 dGH) and completely steady.

 Male or female?

 The most difficult part is how to identify and separate the males and females of this species.
 Due to their small size, it’s not possible for everyone to do it.
 Males are slimmer and their blue stripe is straight.
 On the other hand, the females have rounded bellies, so the blue stripe is kind of bendy.

 When you put a male and a female neon tetra in a separate breeding aquarium, the female starts to lay and scatter more than one hundred eggs.
 Then, the males starts fertilizing them.
 Of course, not all the eggs become fertilized.
 There is also a chance that the parents may eat some of them.
 They are not the proper parenting type, honestly.
 Anyway, when the eggs hatch, the baby neon tetras live in their egg sacks for about three days and then begin swimming in the tank.
 Once this happens, you should start feeding them very small bites of frozen food or vegetables.